accessible-minecraft/easy-life/README.md

 ### Player Warnings

 __Enabled__ by default.
 This feature/mod warns the player when the health/food level/air bubble is low.
-Added narraotor plus support to this mod.
+Added accessibility plus support to this mod.

 <font size="5em"> **Demo:-** </font>